nathantsoi/betaflight-toolbox/README.md

 Click `Launch` under the app name.

 Protips:

   - Keep the [chrome://extensions/](chrome://extensions/) window open and after a change hit `CTRL-R` in this window to reload the app.

+  - Set `this.dev_mode = !('update_url' in chrome.runtime.getManifest());` to show all the tabs and content when the extension is loaded unpacked, even when disconnected from a flight controller

 ## Authors